EagleoutIce/asq-limitations-of-science/README.md

 # ASQ -- Elaboration

-LaTeX-Sources of my elaboration 'Limitations of science'.
+LaTeX-Sources of my elaboration 'Limitations of Science'.
 As i did not want to re-publish four of the images i used in the timeline, they are not included in this repository (the sources should build anyway).